The Core Question

 Scenario: $400,000 mortgage, 6.74% APR, 30-year term. $500/month extra available.

-Option B wins mathematically — but only if you actually invest the $500/month, don't panic-sell during downturns, and sustain it for 20 years.
+Option B wins mathematically, but only if you actually invest the $500/month, ride out the downturns, and sustain it for 20 years.
+Run your own loan through the Mortgage Prepayment Calculator to see your version of these numbers.

 The Guaranteed Return Argument

-Paying down a 6.74% mortgage is mathematically equivalent to putting money in a savings account that pays 6.74% guaranteed.
-No HYSA, no CD, no bond offers that.
-It's only stocks that beat it — and stocks come with risk.
+Paying down a 6.74% mortgage is mathematically equivalent to a savings account that pays 6.74% guaranteed.
+The best high-yield savings accounts pay 4.20% APY right now, and no CD or bond gets close to 6.74% either.
+Only stocks beat it, and stocks come with risk.

-- If your mortgage rate is below 5%: Invest — the spread to equities is too large to give up
+- Mortgage rate below 5%: invest.
+The spread to long-run equity returns is too large to give up.

 The Tax Variable

 Mortgage interest deduction matters only if you itemize deductions.
-In 2026, the standard deduction is $14,600 (single) / $29,200 (married filing jointly).
-Most homeowners don't itemize — meaning the mortgage interest deduction provides no actual benefit.
+In 2026, the standard deduction is $15,750 (single) / $31,500 (married filing jointly) / $23,625 (head of household).
+Most homeowners don't itemize, so the deduction provides no actual benefit.

 If you do itemize, your effective after-tax mortgage cost is: